In this article, I will cover common home security mistakes to avoid.

 A barking dog is a good deterrent.
-However, the dog won’t bark if they don’t wake up.
-If they happen to wake up, then the burglar is better afraid of dogs because the chances are that the dog won’t do much.
+However, the dog won’t bark if they don’t wake up at night.
+If they happen to wake up, then the burglar better be afraid of dogs because the chances are that the dog won’t do much if it is asleep.

 Dark areas are good areas to hide.
 Burglars can also blend in very well if your outdoor lighting isn’t powerful enough at night.
-Having lights that on all night is a waste of electricity, so I recommend you get motion sensor lights.
+Having lights that on all night is a waste of electricity, so I recommend you get motion sensor lights to deter burglars.

 Putting valuable items near a window drastically increases the chances of that valuable item being stolen.
 If you can’t place your valuable items differently, then use a curtain or tint your windows.

 Maintaining your security system is crucial for fundamental security.
-Just remember to arm your security system regularly and check if it’s working periodically.
+A good idea is to arm your security system regularly and check if it’s working periodically.

 Many people also announce their wealth by literally showing how much money they have in their bank account, or bragging about the new gadgets you received on social media, or even with a big group of friends.

 This will also increase the chances of your chance of getting robbed, so it’s best not to do this frequently, or if you’re concerned about your security, never.